netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > We cannot solve the problem of intelligence, without first solving the problem of articulation.

-This is where the art and craft of Lexical_Science emerges from AI capability.
+This is where the art and craft of Lexical_Science emerges (naturally) from AI capability.

 ___

 ### 4) THE SOLUTION:

-We propose a fundamental Paradigm Shift, awaits AI - and is natural to eventuate.
+We propose a fundamental Paradigm Shift, that awaits AI, and is natural to emerge.

-From "Prompt Engineering" (guesswork) to "Lexical_Science" (extra_exactness).
+"From 'Prompt Engineering' (guesswork) to 'Lexical_Science' (extra_exactness)", says Gemini.

 Where ALPHABITZ is a supplemental "overlay language" for AI and Human benefit.